grafana/agent/docs/sources/flow/setup/install/linux.md

 ---
+description: Learn how to install Grafana Agent Flow on Linux
-title: Linux
+title: Install Grafana Agent Flow on Linux
+menuTitle: Linux
 weight: 300
 aliases:
  - /docs/sources/flow/install/linux/
 ---

-# Install Grafana Agent Flow on Linux systems
+# Install Grafana Agent Flow on Linux

 You can install Grafana Agent Flow as a systemd service on Linux.